-Take a small amount of food - a handful of peanuts, some bird seed, a crust of bread - and leave it somewhere.
+Take a small amount of food - a handful of peanuts, some bird seed, a crust of bread - and leave it somewhere (NOT in a nature reserve, though!
+This introduces non-native seeds into wild places and stops birds and animals from foraging for food in natural ways).

 How long do you think it will take an animal to spot this new feeding opportunity?
 How long would that same piece of food lie in the area before a human noticed it?